statycc/pymwp/guide/index.md

 ### Analysis Result

-A program is derivable when it can be assigned a matrix (of choice) without infinite coefficients.
+A program is derivable when it can be assigned a matrix, that for some choice does not contain infinite coefficients.
-The soundness theorem of the calculus guarantees that if some choice exists, that produces an $\infty$-free simple valued matrix, the program variables' value growth is polynomially bounded in inputs.
+The soundness theorem of the calculus guarantees that if such choice exists, the program variables' value growth is polynomially bounded in inputs.

-Program fails the analysis, if it is assigned a matrix that always contains infinite coefficients, no matter the choices.
+Program fails the analysis if it is assigned a matrix that always contains infinite coefficients, no matter the choices.
 Then it is not possible to establish polynomial growth bound.
 For these programs pymwp reports "infinite" result.